johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 <!--\begin {pause}-->

 Illustrations
-:	— if insufficient books are available, find a way to reproduce illustrations, using blackboards or other aids, in order to ensure everyone present may appreciate the relevance of a topical illustration. *If you have an artist in the group, give them responsibility for this task*.
+:	— ensure everyone present is able to appreciate topical illustrations by sharing or passing handbooks around.
+Or reproduce illustrations, using whatever medium is available—*if you have an artist in the group, give them responsibility for this task*.

 Mother-tongue is the natural language of the heart
 :	and its use may be encouraged and employed as appropriate, particularly during group discussions and especially for Scripture reading and memorisation.